JLR to begin testing prototype hydrogen Land Rover this year

-JLR, owned by India's Tata Motors (TAMO.NS), earlier this year said that its luxury Jaguar brand will be entirely electric by 2025, and the more rugged, off-road Land Rover brand will launch six pure electric models over the next five years. read more
+JLR, owned by India’s Tata Motors, earlier this year said that its luxury Jaguar brand will be entirely electric by 2025, and the more rugged, off-road Land Rover brand will launch six pure electric models over the next five years.

 Most of the auto industry is focusing its efforts on developing battery-electric cars to meet tightening emission standards in Europe and China.